 Arbitration Advocacy and Criminal Matters: The Arbitration Advocate as Master of Strategy

-It is our great privilege to conclude this edition of the GAR Guide to Advocacy with a topic that touches on the role of arbitration advocate, not as master of persuasion but as master of strategy.
+It is our great privilege to conclude this edition of Global Arbitration Review’s The Guide to Advocacy with a topic that touches on the role of arbitration advocate, not as master of persuasion but as master of strategy.
 By now, the reader will have absorbed the prescient insight of our fellow authors.
 You will have learned how the greatest arbitration advocates devise a winning strategy, draft incisive prose, break down their opponent’s case with a thoughtful set of closed questions, and more.
 You will have gleaned the wisdom tucked into the enlightening anecdotes and counsel of the Guide’s text box authors.
 Now you arrive at the last chapter in this compendium and, perhaps, uncharted territory.
 Let us assume that you have recently been named counsel in an arbitration with a parallel criminal aspect.
-Your client may be the victim of criminal misconduct seeking redress in arbitral proceedings, or your client may be the accused – whether such allegations are made for the first time in the arbitration or in parallel criminal proceedings.
+Your client may be the victim of criminal misconduct seeking redress in arbitral proceedings, or your client may be the accused – whether these allegations are made for the first time in the arbitration or in parallel criminal proceedings.
 So now what?

 You have been named counsel in an arbitration with a criminal law element

 While the other chapters in this Guide have focused on advocacy as the art of persuasion, this chapter takes a broader approach, focusing on orchestrating and executing a multifaceted legal strategy.
-The reality is that the arbitration advocate is no longer simply a hired gun called upon to switch on his rapier tongue in the hearing room and then move on.
+The reality is that the arbitration advocate is no longer simply a hired gun called upon to switch on his or her rapier tongue in the hearing room and then move on.
 Today’s arbitration advocate is a master strategist in a complex, multidimensional world.

 As arbitration advocate, your immediate goal will be to convince the tribunal that the position you advance is superior to that of the opposing party, and you have various tools in your skill set to do so.
 However, obtaining a successful result in the arbitration may not be the only – or even the most important – client objective.
 Arbitration may be but one element of a legal strategy aimed at seeking redress through multiple legal channels, or one front in your client’s battle to defend itself from allegations of wrongdoing.
 As proceedings progress before different forums, new facts will come to light and new issues will come into play.
 Acting as arbitration advocate, you must not only master matters within your ken, you must also advance the client’s interest beyond the confines of the arbitration.
 As you leave the familiar world of arbitration, you may soon realise that you are not in Kansas any more.
 Don’t panic.
 Come to terms with the gaps in your knowledge and develop the reflexes that will allow you to ask the right questions.
 Be wary of hidden pitfalls and know how to use your expertise, and that of others, to advance your client’s interests.